flexibeast/guides/mdoc.md

 .Xr roff 7
 ```

-Man pages referenced in this section should sorted by section number, then alphabetically within each section grouping, and the list of man pages should be separated by commas (`,`).
-Note how the commas are a distinct final argument on the request lines; this allows the punctuation to be handled appropriately.
+Man pages referenced in this section should be sorted by section number, then alphabetically within each section grouping, and the list of man pages should be separated by commas (`,`).
+Note how the commas are a distinct final argument on the request lines; this allows the punctuation to be handled appropriately (i.e. being put immediately after the closing parentheses, without any space between them).

 The preceding will produce something like: